The Clear Edge

 5 high-quality hours weekly despite 40 hours worked = 12.5% efficiency.

-The drain wasn’t the meetings themselves—it was no recovery protocol between interactions.
-Each meeting left residue (emotional, cognitive, relational).
-Stacking them created compounding depletion.
+The drain wasn’t the meetings themselves—it was the lack of a recovery protocol between interactions.
+Each meeting left residue (emotional, cognitive, relational), and stacking them created compounding depletion.

 The fix: Meeting spacing protocol